In my previous article, I wrote about giving regular feedback to hiring managers and teams about the interview process.

-While small talk can be great to get to know someone and assessing a part of the cultural fit, make sure it’s not giving the impression of being too personal or trying to find something personally wrong with the candidate.
+While small talk can be great for getting to know someone and assessing the cultural fit, make sure it’s not giving the impression of being too personal or trying to find something personally wrong with the candidate.

 For example, asking someone “Where did you grow up?” can sound very normal to someone, but also, at the same time, why do you need to know that?